 The Advanced Placement Chemistry course is designed to be the equivalent of the general chemistry course usually taken during the first year of college.
 The advanced placement program provides an opportunity for secondary school students to pursue and achieve credit for college-level course work at the secondary school level.
 The students are highly recommended to take the Advanced Placement Chemistry exam in the spring.
 Students should have completed two years of academic mathematics.
-Successful completion of Honors Chemistry is also <a href="https://example.com/highly-necommended-based-necommended-necom
+Successful completion of Honors Chemistry is also highly recommended.
+Summer assignment required.

-Advanced Placement Environmental Science......
-Credits: 6 Grades 11, 12
+Advanced Placement Environmental Science Credits: 6 Grades 11, 12